 Well, he did.

-He's he very well very seldom fails to mention it either.
+He very seldom fails to mention it either.

-And to think how brutalized did he murder the French language.
+And to think, how brutalized did he murder the French language?

 Oh, that's just embarrassing.

-It's well, it takes disgusting to know.
+Well, it takes disgusting to know it.

 Anyway, what about Harbaugh?

-What about Harbaugh Michigan?
+What about Harbaugh, Michigan?

 You know, Sharon Butler always said a Michigan man should coach a Michigan team, and I think Harbaugh bought into that program years ago.